snkashis/billypedia/README.md

 ### Run some jQuery methods

+Making DOM queries with jQuery, we can select elements using their type, their class or their id.
+There's also a buttload of options for further targeting elements, like, get the last child of a div, or select only the first `<a>` tag below a `<div>` with class of `blue`.

+Let's start with some simple exercises right on our index page.
 In the DevTools console of your browser running the `index.hml` page of the Wonkiepedia project, run the following commands:

 1. Select all divs and change their text color to red: